 A blog is sort of like a car.
 Many moving parts must be made with quality materials and always need proper maintenance.

-As a blogger, you need to build your blog from scratch and keep it running for the long term.
-There is a lot to blogging, and you will be doing all of it as a blogger.
+As a blogger, you must build your blog from scratch and keep it running for the long term.
+There is much to blogging; you will do all of it as a blogger.
 Bloggers need to know how to:

 - write blog posts